 In the second year of the Upper School Latin program, students continue to work from Learn to Read Latin.
 Students translate longer passages and learn more advanced grammar, including ablative absolutes, indirect statements, and subjunctive clauses.
 At the end of the year, they read passages from Latin authors.

-Students in this course continue with their study of Classical Latin’s vocabulary, morphology, and syntax.
-In addition to broadening students’ mastery of basic Latin vocabulary, this course deepens their understanding of Latin grammar.
-Topics covered include: relative pronouns, interrogative pronouns, participles, ablative absolutes, and indirect statements.
-Elements of Roman history, culture, and literature are also integrated into this curriculum.
-Students read longer passages of authentic Latin, and discuss the meaning and nuances of the texts within their own cultural and historical context.
+Students in this course continue with their study of classical Latin’s vocabulary, morphology, and syntax.
+This course deepens students’ understanding of Latin grammar and broadens their mastery of basic Latin vocabulary.
+Topics include relative pronouns, interrogative pronouns, participles, ablative absolutes, and indirect statements.
+Elements of Roman history, culture, and literature are also integrated into the curriculum.
+Students read longer passages of authentic Latin and discuss the meaning and nuances of the texts within their own cultural and historical context.

 - Ovid: Metamorphoses or Ars Amatoria